nbeaver/thunderlink-install-guide/readme.rst

 #.
 Just in case, edit ``~/.local/share/applications/defaults.list``
    and add the same line.

+   This file is officially deprecated, but some applications use it anyway.

 #.
 Check if it was successfully registered::

        $ gio mime x-scheme-handler/thunderlink